tuesdaybornwhale/tuesdaybornwhale.github.io/content/posts/axiom_jigsaws.md

 The system of sets \\(\sigma\\), together with the definite assignment of the numbers \\(\\mathbb{P}[A]\\) satisfying these axioms 1-5, is called a field of probability.

-[^3]: axiom 2 is already implied if you use the definition of a field of sets given on wikipedia, but Kolmogorov uses a slightly different definiton given by Hausdorf in an [early 20th century book on set theory](https://books.google.de/books?id=TFA_EAAAQBAJ&printsec=frontcover&hl=de&source=gbs_ge_summary_r&cad=0#v=onepage&q&f=false).
-Hausdorf's 'field' equipped with axiom 2 is (I think!), the same object as the field defined on wikipedia.

 ________

 In the first paragraph and the first two axioms, Kolmogorov takes care of our input set. \\(\Omega\\) is the set of events that could happen in the world following some experiment like the roll of a die.
 In that case, \\(\Omega=\\{1,2,3,4,5,6\\}\\). \\(\sigma\\) is a subset of the power set of \\(\Omega\\), which means in our example that it could contain elements such as \\(\\{1\\}, \\{3\\}, \\{1,3\\}\\), \\(\\{1,2,3,4\\}\\), or \\(\Omega\\) itself.
 We are interested in assigning probabilities to members of \\(\sigma\\) rather than members of \\(\Omega\\).
 This is becuase we might be just as excited to discuss, for example, what the probability of a die landing a prime or an even number as the probability of it landing a specific number.
 Importantly, \\(\sigma\\) is assumed to be a field, which means we can happily operate[^2] on the sets in \\(\sigma\\) and be assured that the result is actually still in \\(\sigma\\) and therefore has a probability assigned to it.
 For example, if \\(\\{1\\} \\in \sigma \\space and \\space \\{3\\} \\in \sigma\\), then \\(\\{1,3\\}\\in \sigma\\).